How to: Manage Local Data Files in Your Project

 To respond to the Local database file dialog box

 Click Yes if you want Visual Studio to copy the database file into your project and modify the connection to point to the copy in your project.
-For more information on working with database files in your project, see Local Data Overview.
+For more information on working with database files in your project, see.

 Click No if you do not want Visual Studio to copy the database file into your project.
-Instead, the connection points to the file in the original location and the database file is not added as a file to the project.
+Instead, the connection points to the file in the original location.